-EXERCISE YOUR GREEN THUMB Reap expert tips in the Farm-in-thethrough fall! → Learn more at Ipzoo.org/garden-workshop.
+EXERCISE YOUR GREEN THUMB

+Reap expert tips in the Farm-in-the-Zoo's Edible Garden at our monthly Third Saturdays Garden Workshops through fall!

+Learn more at Ipzoo.org/garden-workshop.

 Photo by Todd Rosenberg

 Save on Summer Fun

 From Adults Night Out to Yoga at the Zoo to alfresco bites (see page 12), members have it made in the shade with discounts on events and programs.
 Event ticket discounts vary (see lpzoo.org/calendar), and members get 10 percent off summer learning programs (like Twilight Safari after-hour tours) and at zoo restaurants.
 That includes the Patio at Café Brauer. a scenic gem nestled next to Nature Boardwalk.
 Bon appétit.

 Park!
 Who Goes There?